 REDBANK VALLEY DAY OF GIVING

-Funds raised will benefit the 12 participating 501(c)(3) charitable organizations who, through their dedicated volunteers, are working to improve many aspects of life in the Redbank Valley.
+Funds raised will benefit the 11 participating 501(c)(3) charitable organizations who, through their dedicated volunteers, are working to improve many aspects of life in the Redbank Valley.
 Proceeds help with their missions, with very little, if any, administrative or fundraising costs.
-The participating organizations this year are: Brandon’s Dad (DUI Awareness), Just Us for the Animals, Lucky Cats Get’N Fixed, New Bethlehem Fire Company #1, Redbank Renaissance, Redbank Valley Church Association, RV Community Center, RV Education Foundation, RV Historical Society, RV Public Library, RV Trails Association and the Southern Clarion Police Association.
+The participating organizations are: new this year Leatherwood Academy, and previous participants, Lucky Cats Get’N Fixed, New Bethlehem Fire Company #1, Redbank Renaissance, Redbank Valley Church Association, RV Community Center, RV Education Foundation, RV Historical Society, RV Public Library, RV Trails Association and the Southern Clarion Police Association.

 It is hoped that the event will grow in future years to include other area 501(c)3 organizations that were not able to participate this year.